 With the Technical University in Zvolen (Slovakia) we prepare joint conferences and projects.
 In addition, an agreement has been signed on student mobility.

 Every year in January in the ski resort of Kopaonik, our School hosts two international conferences, on Risk and safety engineering and on Knowledge management and informatics.
 Also, we biennially organise international conferences on Fire and explosion protection and on Safety engineering, which are held in Novi Sad in October.

 We participate in international projects having scientific, research or educational character that support student and faculty exchange, like Tempus and Erasmus.
-Currently, the School is a partner at two Erasmus+ projects:
+In the past years, the School has been a partner at three Erasmus+ projects:

 - Waste management curricula development in partnership with public and private sector 561821-EPP-1-2015-EPPKA2-CBHE-JP (http://wamppp.vtsns.edu.rs/);